fbpx Skip to content

 Complete Choking: A Fight for Life

 Suffocating presents a far more dangerous scenario, where the person’s airway undergoes complete blockage, cutting off their breathing ability.
 In other words, complete choking means the person’s airway is completely blocked.
 It is a life-threatening emergency and must be treated immediately.
 As soon as you spot the signs of suffocation, initiate first aid procedures without delay.
-At the same time, recruit the help of a bystander to call emergency services by dialling 911.
+At the same time, recruit the help of a bystander to call a local emergency number or 911.
 Utilize two crucial techniques, alternating between back blows, abdominal thrusts, or chest thrusts, to dislodge the obstruction and restore the airflow.
 Every second counts in this race against time; immediate intervention is paramount to preserving the person’s life.

 Symptoms and Signs of Choking